fbpx Sensory Differences - Leeds Mencap

 Learning to recognise sensory overload is very important.
 It is better to prevent it than to ‘deal with the consequences’.
 Autism Help suggest the following tips to help reduce the chance of sensory overload:

-• Keep a journal – when visiting places you think your child may be experiencing sensory overload write down where you are, the behaviour they display and what could be the possible cause e.g. noise.
-You could complete a sensory checklist for your child – Link here to an example from STARS Sensory Checklist (colourful).docx (live.com)
+- Keep a journal – when visiting places you think your child may be experiencing sensory overload write down where you are, the behaviour they display and what could be the possible cause e.g. noise.
+You could complete a sensory checklist for your child – Click here for downloadable sensory checklist and profile

 Additional support from Leeds MENCAP